vedderb/bldc/lispBM/README.md

 (pos-pid-set)
 ```

-Returns the set position of the PID-controller, including the compensation for the angle division and offset.
+Returns the set position of the PID-controller, including compensation for the angle division and offset.
 Unit: Degrees.

 ---